4wl/tescomealdealll/README.md

 i like to code in python cause its ez

+^ i am also trying to learn js

 sub to my yt  : https://youtube.com/c/tescomealdeal

 ### invite my bot (please)